Skip to main content

 • Confusing with triangles

-1. Wait for the bottom line to break
+1. Wait for the breakout of the lower line

 2. Confirm with volume

-3. Set stop loss on the last resistance
+3. Set a stop loss above the last resistance

 4. Define realistic price targets

-3. Place stop loss under the last support
+3. Set stop loss below the last support

 • Use of dynamic stops